-The five initial NDIS trial sites, which are covered by this evaluation, will include the whole eligible population of the Australian Capital Territory, eligible children in South Australia up to 14 years, eligible 15-24 year olds in Tasmania, and the eligible populations of the Barwon area of Victoria and the Hunter region of New South Wales.
-The NDIS will be trialled in the Australian Capital Territory in July 2014, and commenced in July 2013 in the other four initial trial sites.
+The NDIS trial sites, covered by this evaluation, will include the whole eligible population of the Australian Capital Territory, eligible children in South Australia up to 14 years, eligible 15-24 year olds in Tasmania, and the eligible populations of the Barwon area of Victoria, the Barkly region in the Northern Territory and the Hunter region of New South Wales.

 The NDIS also focuses on early intervention and provides information and referral.

 The Australian Government has commissioned an independent evaluation of the NDIS trial in South Australia, the Hunter region in New South Wales, Tasmania, Barwon area in Victoria, the Australian Capital Territory, and the Barkly region in the Northern Territory.